fredericscode/RailsVideoCallApp/README.md

 This is the end of our building process (at least for this version of the app) .
 I'll continue to update this app by adding new functionalities.
 You will get an email everytime there's a new version (free of charge if you already bought the first version).
+You can get the full code for this project at https://github.com/fredericscode/Final .

+Email me at fredericscode@gmail.com if you have any question.

 Thank you for following along.
 See you next time.